Spanish tapas, a perfect gastronomic format for your business

 Peppers stuffed with cheese and shrimp tempura

-A classic of Spanish gastronomy with a version with Asian reminiscences.
-A cheese filling that withstands frying and does not fall apart thanks to Quescrem Plus, a super cream cheese designed to be used as a filling in both freezable preparations before frying or baking.
+A classic of Spanish gastronomy with an Asian twist.
+A cheese filling that withstands frying and does not fall apart thanks to Quescrem Plus, a super cream cheese designed to be used as a filling in preparations that can be frozen before frying or baking.
 This allows us to prepare this recipe in advance and freeze it, and from there go directly to frying without defrosting.
-Efficiency and time savings that have a positive impact on your business costs.
+An efficiency and time saving that has a positive impact on your business costs.

 Gluten free chicken and cheese croquettes

 Another classic tapa of Spanish gastronomy, the croquette with cheese and chicken filling in its gluten-free version.
-Once again Quescrem Plus demonstrates its versatility as it can be used as a substitute for bechamel sauce in the filling to obtain a gluten-free tapa.
+Once again Quescrem Plus demonstrates its versatility as it can be used as a substitute for béchamel in the filling to achieve a gluten-free tapa.

 Lactose-free cheese and onion croquettes